 How do we know what we know?
 How do we know if this knowledge is correct?

 These courses provide a foundational understanding of the terms and methods used to support analytical inquiry into how mind engages with its world.
 They build a well-developed ground on which the intermediate and advanced curricula are built.
 The courses in Buddhist Philosophy (BUD) fall within the categories of valid cognition and inner science of mind.

-The entire Foundation and Intermediate curricula can be completed in 3 years by taking a combination of Summer Institute courses and semester/online courses.
-Advanced courses are open for self-guided study for those who have completed the Foundation and Intermediate curricula.
+The entire Foundation and Intermediate curricula can be completed in 3 years by combining Summer Institute courses with semester and/or self-paced online courses.
+Some of our advanced courses are open for self-guided study for those who have completed the Foundation and Intermediate curricula.

 Nitartha offers three levels of shedra courses: Foundation, Intermediate, and Advanced.
+This curriculum is devoted to the in-depth study of the Buddhist view and to the contemplative practices through which students can engage these teachings and apply them to their experience.
 Students are advised to complete the Foundation and Intermediate levels of study before progressing to the Advanced courses, however Foundation and Intermediate courses are not always a prerequisite for Advanced courses.
-This shedra curriculum is devoted to the in-depth study of the Buddhist view and to the contemplative practices through which students can engage these teachings and apply them to their experience.
-Click below to learn more about the different levels of study or download the course catalog as a PDF.
+Click below to learn more about the different levels of study or download the Nitartha Course Catalog as a PDF.

 Nitartha’s foundation level curriculum presents the views of foundational Buddhism, including Vaibhashika and Sautrantika philosophical systems.

 At the intermediate level, the Mahayana philosophical systems of Cittamatra and Madhyamaka are explored in depth.
 The Tathagatagarbha tradition and the exposition of the path to enlightenment are also introduced.